Change Sole Proprietorship to LLC in Texas: Step By Step

 You’ll pay a $100 filing fee to register the articles of organization.
 This fee covers both the initial registration and annual renewal.
 If you’re renewing an existing LLC, you’ll need to fill out the same documents again.

-See also Texas LLC Annual Fees: All the Information You Need
+See also Texas LLC Operating Agreement: Why Do You Need One

 The Secretary of State’s Office will send you a receipt showing the filing fees paid.
 Once you’ve filed the articles of organization, you’ll receive a certificate of formation from the Secretary of State’s Office.